-3. For 7-point jiggle observations, the effective sky confusion level is increased due to chopping and nodding.
+- 2. All scan map sensitivity values are for nominal scan speed of 30"/s.
+Figures for 60"/s scale as $\sqrt{2}$. - 3.
+For Point Source mode (7-point jiggle) observations, the effective sky confusion level is increased due to chopping and nodding.
 The result of the measurement is therefore affected by the detailed characteristics of the sky background in the vicinity of the source and will depend on the chop/nod position angle in the event of an asymmetric background.
 In the absence of a source, the flux density returned by the pipeline for the measurement corresponds to the difference between the background at the source position and the average flux density of the nearby positions sampled in the measurement.
 For example, for observations of a source against a background of extragalactic sky, the uncertainty due to confusion is on the order of $\sqrt{2}$ times the 1- σ confusion noise levels noted above, corresponding to 8-10 mJy.
 This should be added in quadrature to the instrument noise levels quoted for the point source observation.
 Users should be aware of this effect and take this into account.
-Because of the problem of confusion noise, and the dependence of the result on the position angle of the observation, the 7-point AOT is not recommended for sources fainter than a few hundred mJy, for which a small scan map will produce a better measurement including an accurate characterisation of the background.
-For seven-point observations of bright sources (> a few Jy) the uncertainties are dominated by pointing jitter and nod-position differences, resulting in a S/N on the order of 100 at most.
+Because of the problem of confusion noise, and the dependence of the result on the position angle of the observation, the Point Source (7-point jiggle) AOT is not recommended for sources fainter than $\sim 200 \text{ mJy}$, for which a small scan map will produce a better measurement including an accurate characterisation of the background.
+For observations of bright sources (> a few Jy) the uncertainties are dominated by pointing jitter and nod-position differences, resulting in a S/N on the order of 100 at most.